KatsuteDev/Mal4J/README.md

 # Overview

-Mal4J is a wrapper for the MyAnimeList API written for Java 8+ and simplifies many complex operations into an easy to use library.
+Mal4J is a modular wrapper for the MyAnimeList API written for Java 8+ and simplifies many complex operations into an easy to use library.

 # [Setup](https://github.com/Katsute/Mal4J/blob/main/setup.md)